du82/unfathoming/content/blog/2024/people-dont-really-want-ai.md

 Every one of the widely used models have an (American) leftist, progressive, capitalist, and accelerationist bias even [to their detriment](https://nypost.com/2024/02/23/business/woke-google-gemini-refuses-to-say-pedophilia-is-wrong-after-diverse-historical-images-debacle-individuals-cannot-control-who-they-are-attracted-to/).
 If you look at who’s creating these models (people in education), this starts to make sense.
 Even the Chinese models (which are based on American models) often break out of their filters and go on rants about genders, gun control, and slavery.

-It’s actually quite amusing to talk to the Chinese AIs, since they’re so poorly designed that you can often times get them to compare and contrast American and Chinese human rights.
+It’s actually quite amusing to talk to the Chinese AIs, since they’re so poorly designed{% sidenote "Or in the case of Baidu's AI, just a fork of an open-source generative model", "note1" %} that you can often times get them to compare and contrast American and Chinese human rights.
 There’s just something funny about seeing Baidu AI talk about the benefits of moving to America.

 ## Lack of control